 Sleep deprivation is a major cause of poor physical and mental health around the globe.
-Of the many causes of poor sleep health, such as less exposure to daylight, an irregular sleep schedule, an inappropriate diet, etc., stress is by far the most dangerous.
+Stress is by far the most dangerous of the many causes of poor sleep health, such as less exposure to daylight, an irregular sleep schedule, an inappropriate diet, etc..
 We say this because the relationship between stress and sleeplessness is mutually dependent on each other.
-This can sometimes push you through a never-ending cycle, where you experience a lack of sleep due to stress and continue to accumulate more stress due to sleep deprivation.
+This can sometimes push you through a never-ending cycle, where you experience a lack of sleep and continue accumulating more stress due to sleep deprivation.
 Therefore, we are going to shed more light on the relationship between stress and sleep so that you can get out of this vicious cycle of poor sleeping and stress at the earliest.

 -The relationship between stress and sleep